-The medical term for “itchy vaginal area” is vulvovaginitis, which refers to inflammation of the vagina and vulva.
+The medical term for an itchy vagina is vaginitis, which refers to inflammation of the vagina.
+Vulvovaginitis, on the other hand, is inflammation of the vagina and vulva.
 As a reminder, the vulva refers to the external genitals you can see, including the clitoris, labia (majora and minora), urethra, and the vaginal opening.
 The vagina, on the other hand, is the internal canal that connects the vulva to the cervix.

 It’s really important to distinguish the two because there's a difference between what causes vaginal itching and what causes vulvar itching — and the first step is correctly identifying where the itch comes from.

-Keep reading to learn about the most common causes of vulvovaginitis and how to stop itching down there.
+Keep reading to learn about the most common causes of an itchy vagina and how to stop vaginitis.

 Why is my vagina itchy?